What Does “Child Pornography” Mean under California’s Laws?

 In order for the prosecution to convict you of possession of child pornography, you must knowingly possess or control any matter that shows a person under the age of 18 engaging in sexual conduct or simulating sexual conduct.

 Charges of child pornography in California such as PC 311 depend on the specific details of your case.
-It is important to have an experience Wallin & Klarich attorney review your case and defend the charges against you if you are being charged with a child pornography crime.
+It is important to have an experienced Wallin & Klarich attorney review your case and defend the charges against you if you are being charged with a child pornography crime.

 What is the Punishment for Possession of Child Pornography in California?
 (PC 311.11)